alex-arapov-pmp/dedcoin/doc/build-unix.md

 ```

 #### Security
-To help make your Dogecoin installation more secure by making certain attacks impossible to
+To help make your Dedcoin installation more secure by making certain attacks impossible to
 exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: